marcos1561/Mavi.jl/README.md

 - Spaces with different geometries, such as rectangular or circular.

-- Spaces with different wall types, such as rigid or periodic walls.
+- Spaces with different wall types, such as rigid, periodic or dynamic (walls that exert forces on the particles).

 - Quantity calculators, such as kinetic and potential energy.